sbip-sg/pymeca/README.md

 # pymeca

-A python package for interacting with the MECA smart contracts
+A python package for interacting with the MECAnywhere smart contracts

 ## Installation